| |

 10. The Jones

-The second album of Flotsam And Jetsam had a lot more serious tone than their
+Flotsam And Jetsam's second album had a lot more serious tone than their debut.

-Fighting, No Place For Disgrace has almost a melancholic feel while
+No Place For Disgrace has almost a melancholic feel while the music

-Place For Disgrace features some of this band's best work, including
+this release actually features some of the band's most stylish work, including

 |